hrakaroo/glob-library-go/README.md

 Files
 ```
 100.0% for engine.go
-97.6% for compiler.go
+100.0% for compiler.go
 ```

 Overall
 ```
-98.7% of statements
+100.0% of statements
 ```

-The coverage missing in compiler.go is mostly around using the option builders.
-I'll add more tests in shortly to get this to 100%
+Added some compile option tests and the library is now at 100% code test coverage.

 ## Releases